ErenYeager29/AD-CRTeamer/depth/AMSI.md

 - Explain to a blue teamer what they should be looking for

 **What you need:**
-- Kali Linux VM â€” attacker machine
+- Kali Linux VM — attacker machine
-- Windows 10 or 11 VM â€” victim machine with **Defender real-time protection fully ON**
+- Windows 10 or 11 VM — victim machine with **Defender real-time protection fully ON**
 - Both VMs on the same network (host-only adapter, e.g. `192.168.56.0/24`)
 - Two snapshots of your Windows VM taken *right now*, before you touch anything:
-  - Snapshot A: "Clean â€” Defender ON, nothing modified"
+  - Snapshot A: "Clean — Defender ON, nothing modified"
-  - Snapshot B: same â€” you will revert to this between each bypass method
+  - Snapshot B: same — you will revert to this between each bypass method

 ---

-## SECTION 1 â€” What AMSI Is
+## SECTION 1 — What AMSI Is

-**ðŸ”· WHAT**
+**🔷 WHAT**

-AMSI is the **Antimalware Scan Interface** â€” a Windows API introduced in Windows 10 that lets antivirus vendors inspect script content **at the moment of execution**, not just when the file is written to disk.
+AMSI is the **Antimalware Scan Interface** — a Windows API introduced in Windows 10 that lets antivirus vendors inspect script content **at the moment of execution**, not just when the file is written to disk.

 It is not a process.
 It is not a service you can stop with `sc stop`.
-It is a **DLL** â€” `amsi.dll` â€” that gets loaded directly into the memory of any process that hosts a scripting engine:
+It is a **DLL** — `amsi.dll` — that gets loaded directly into the memory of any process that hosts a scripting engine:

 ```
 powershell.exe          loads amsi.dll